 Let’s face it; cooking for diabetics is not always easy, especially following a weight or calorie guide.
 One has to be careful to ensure that the person’s carbs and blood sugar levels are controlled while maintaining good eating habits and producing a nutritious meal.
 While persons with diabetes are warned to stay away from particular food, it could be that all these recipes need small changes to make them more diabetic-friendly.
 Taking steps to control diabetes does not mean you have to be deprived of the things you usually enjoy.
 Take grilling, for example, a favorite among food preparation methods with several health benefits such as:

-- You use less oil/butter when you grill your meat in comparison to say frying or baking.
+- You use less oil/butter when you grill your meat or when you use an air fryer in comparison to say frying with oil or baking.

 - Your vegetables retain more of their natural vitamins and minerals when cooked, especially when you wrap them in foil.